WeNeedThePoh/clean-code-summary/README.md

 ### Chapter 4: *Comments*

--Comments are a bad practice and they will mostly not help you our even worst they will lie to you.
+-Comments are a bad practice and they will mostly not help you and in the worst case they will lie to you.
 If you think you need to comment something you already know that you failed to express what your code actually does.
 Like Robert C. Martin says: *"The proper use of comments is to compensate for our failure to express ourself in code"*.
 So before writing any comments think where you can express your code better.
 A comment with time becomes outdated and can only bring you problems and pain in keeping comments in sync with your code.
 In general comments are just impossible to maintain.

 -It's a lot better waste more time in keeping the code clear and understandable then writing comments that can mislead you at any time.
 Sometimes is even better to not write any comments than just write inappropriate comments.
 One of the good things about comments is that you know that probably your code need some changes, because what motivates you to write comments is bad code.